 IFC is launching a project to increase access to finance for micro entrepreneurs.
 The project will help MFIs introduce new products, strengthen their operations and promote responsible finance, to expand the economy and create jobs.

 Azerbaijan became a member of IFC in 1995.
-Since then IFC has invested more than $412 million in 73 projects in the financial services, infrastructure, and manufacturing sectors, and mobilized nearly $73 million from other lenders.
-IFC has also implemented advisory projects focused on developing the private sector.
+Since then, as of June 30, 2015, IFC has invested more than $365 millionin 54 long-term finance projects in the financial services, infrastructure, and manufacturing sectors, and mobilized nearly $73 million from other lenders.
+IFC has also supported trade worth about $78 millionthrough its trade finance program.
+IFC has also implemented advisory projects aimed at creating a conducive environment for private sector growth.

-The State Oil Fund of the Republic of Azerbaijan (SOFAZ), Azerbaijan’s sovereign wealth fund, has committed $350 million to three funds managed by the IFC Asset Management Company: the IFC Global Infrastructure Fund, which invests alongside IFC in infrastructure projects in emerging markets; the IFC Catalyst Fund, which invests in funds and projects focused on low-carbon power generation, energy and water efficiency and the resource efficiency sector; and the IFC African, Latin American, and Caribbean Fund, which invests alongside IFC in equity and equity like projects in Africa, Latin America, and the Caribbean.
+The State Oil Fund of the Republic of Azerbaijan (SOFAZ), Azerbaijan’s sovereign wealth fund, has committed $350 million to three funds managed by the IFC Asset Management Company: the IFC Global Infrastructure Fund, which invests alongside IFC in equity and equity-related investments in the infrastructure sector in emerging markets; the IFC Catalyst Fund, which invests in funds that provide growth capital to companies developing innovative ways to address climate change in emerging markets; and the IFC African, Latin American, and Caribbean Fund, which invests alongside IFC in equity and equity-related investments across a range of sectors in Sub-Saharan Africa, Latin America and the Caribbean.

 IFC Strategy in Azerbaijan